mcvm-launcher/mcvm/docs/Package.md

  * `bundle {package}`: Bundle another package with this one.
 Useful for packages that group together multiple other packages, such as modpacks.
 Prefer using this over `require` when you aren't including a library as it has a different semantic meaning to mcvm.
  * `recommend {package}`: Recommend to the user that they should use another package if it is not installed.
  * `compat {package} {compat_package}`: Automatically install `compat_package` if `package` is present.
+ * `extend {package}`: Specify that this package extends the functionality of another.
+An error will be created if the package is not present.
  * `notice {message}`: Display a warning or important information as a message to the user.
 Notice messages may not be more than 128 characters long, and there cannot be more than five of them that are displayed per package evaluation.
  * `name {name}`: Set the display name of the package.
  * `description {description}`: Set the description for this package.